BriarSMC/Shoot-My-Challengers/wiki/GDDGitHubWiki.md

 The game play consists of 5 levels.
 When the player starts game play (Start Screen), SMC displays the first level (Level 1).
 Levels are larger than the game viewport.
 At the beginning of a level the viewport contains the portion of the level the Hero will start from.
-SMC blocks the player's input at this time.
+SMC blocks the player's input until the Hero's spawning process is complete.

 The Hero character is not visible when the level loads and displays.
 At a preset time the game shows the Hero in the viewport using an effect akin to using a teleport.
 When the Hero character finishes with the teleport, then SMC enables